parsabsh/linux-notes/README.md

 ### bzip2

-This command is similar to `gzip` but make more compression and also take longer to compress.
+This command is similar to `gzip` but makes more compression and also takes longer to compress.
 The compress and decompress commands are really similar to gzip:

 ```bash
 bzip2 largefile